 The first area you’ll pass by upon entering the gardens is the Herb Garden with its grapevines, lavenders, apple mint, man-made pond houses a huge koi.
 Then it’s on to the East Garden and from there into the Inner Peristyle with its intricate ceiling artwork, columns, mosaic floors, and decorative walls.

 However, the piece de resistance of the Getty Villa is the Outer Peristyle.
-This is definitely a very relaxing environment with the sound of rushing water from the fountain and beautiful landscaping throughout the area.
+This is a very relaxing environment with the sound of rushing water from the fountain and beautiful landscaping throughout the area.

 But perhaps the most intriguing, if not most unique piece on display at the Villa, is the Mummy of Herakleides.
 This Romano-Egyptian mummy combines the millennia-old Egyptian tradition of mummification of the dead with the Roman tradition of individualized portraiture.
 It is truly a sight to behold.

-The Villa offers a variety of free tours throughout the day, which includes a garden tour, architecture tour, and a glassblowing tour among others.
+The Villa offers a variety of free tours throughout the day, which includes a garden tour, an architecture tour, and a glassblowing tour among others.